Add Me To Your Mailing List

 Extra-solar Planets (exo-planets)

-More than two hundred planets have been discovered around other stars.
+Hundreds planets have been discovered around other stars.
 In a few cases these actually pass in front of the star, blocking a small amount of its light.
 We have studied subtle aspects of the light curves to learn more about these systems.
 We are beginning to do projects with data from the Kepler Space Telescope.

 Pulsating Dwarf Stars